hashicorp/terraform/website/docs/configuration/locals.html.md

 ## Declaring a Local Value

-A set of related local values can be delared together in a single `locals`
+A set of related local values can be declared together in a single `locals`
 block:

 ```hcl